Wondering if 2 days in Brussels are enough?

 The highest concentration of landmarks is located in the historic center of Brussels.
 The Old Town consists of two parts – the Lower Town (Bas de la Ville) and the Upper Town (Haut de la Ville).

-Pick your hotel in the Lower Town if you want to be closer to the Grand Place, the Manneken Pis, and the St Michael and St Gudula Cathedral.
+Pick your hotel in the Lower Town if you want to be closer to the Grand Place, the Manneken Pis, and St Michael and St Gudula Cathedral.
 In the area, you can benefit from the city’s best shops and restaurants.

 Go for an accommodation spot in Brussels’ Upper Town if you want to be closer to Mont des Arts and the European District.
 The latter includes easy access to Parc du Cinquantenaire and Parc Leopold.